 You'll begin this course looking into the structure and development of the air transport industry.
-In the first year you'll focus on finance and economics, travel and tourism marketing, and the importance of managing customer service.
+In the first year you'll focus on Tourism Destinations and Attractions and Travel and Tourism Marketing, and the importance of managing customer service.
 You'll develop a deep understanding of the industry's key sustainability and operational challenges.
 We are looking for adaptable, forward-thinking applicants who can develop strong leadership and management qualities.

 We'll give you the opportunity to undertake seasonal work experience which will provide you with further insight into the international travel and tourism sector.
 During this time you'll be able to fine-tune the skills learned in the classroom in a practical, real-time setting.